DigicoolThings/HxD_DasmDataInspectorPlugin/README.md

 I initially looked for a pre-written Disassembler that I could integrate via Maël's published plugin framework: https://github.com/maelh/hxd-plugin-framework

 But I quickly came to the conclusion that there wasn't really anything substantial that I could (relatively easily) migrate for this purpose.
-Plus, with my retro CPU interests, I could see that I'd potentially want to also add 6800 and 6502 code disassembly (maybe even 68000?), and looking at existing disassemblers, I really didn't like the "hard-coded" processor specific parsing approach.
+Plus, with my retro CPU interests, I could see that I'd potentially want to also add 6800 and 6502 code disassembly (ed. which I have now done), and maybe even 68000, and looking at existing disassemblers, I really didn't like the "hard-coded" processor specific parsing approach.

 ## Implementation